liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Some portlet instances setup may be ignored because they were never meant to be per instance
+### Only One Portlet Instance's Settings is Used Per Portlet
 - **Date:** 2014-Jun-06
 - **JIRA Ticket:** LPS-43134

 #### What changed?
-A few portlets allowed providing a separate setup per portlet instance (in the same page or in different pages).
-However for some of the setup fields, it didn't make sense to provide different values per instance and that was creating confusion among users.
-To fix this, those fields have been removed from the portlet instance set up and have been moved to Site Administration.
+Previously, some portlets allowed separate setups per portlet instance, regardless of whether the instances were in the same page or in different pages.
+For some of the portlet setup fields, however, it didn't make sense to allow different values in different instances.
+The flexbility of these fields was unnecessary and confused users.
+As part of this change, these fields have been moved from portlet instance setup to Site Administration.

-The upgrade process will take care of making the necessary database changes, however if several portlet instances had different configurations only one will be preserved.
-Check the log generated in the console by the migration process to get accurate information on which configuration was chosen.
+The upgrade process takes care of making the necessary database changes.
+In the case of several portlet instances having different configurations, however, only one configuration is preserved.

-For instance: if you have configured three bookmarks portlets where the mail configuration is the same you won't have any problem.
-But in case the three configurations are different, you will have to choose which one to use.
+For example, if you configured three Bookmarks portlets where the mail configuration was the same, upgrade will be the same and you won't have any problem.
+But if you configured the three portlet instances differently, only one configuration will be chosen.
+To find out which configuration is chosen, you can check the log generated in the console by the upgrade process.

-We think this case is rare and a problematic configuration (i.e. highly unrecommended) so we don't expect this change to have a relevant negative impact.
+Since configuring instances of the same portlet type differently is highly discouraged and notoriously problematic, we expect this change will inconvenience only a very low minority of portal users.

 #### Who is affected?
-Users who have configured more than one portlet of the same type which stores configuration at layout level with different settings.
+Affected users are those who have specified varying configurations for multiple portlet instances of a portlet type, that stores configurations at the layout level.

 #### How should I update my code?
-The upgrade process will choose one of your configurations and will store it at the service level.
-You will have to review it then and modify it if needed.
+The upgrade process chooses one portlet instance's configurations and stores it at the service level.
+After the upgrade, you should review the portlet's configuration and make any necessary modifications.

 #### Why was this change made?
-To unify the configuration of portlets and services and make its management easier.
+Unifying portlet and service configuration facilitates managing them.

 ---------------------------------------
 ### DDM Structure Local Service API has no longer the `updateXSDFieldMetadata()` operation